abbasmammadov/JunctionAsia2022_ZEP/README.md

     - ?stop - finishin the attendance and setting the rest of the students as "absent"
     - ?test - checking whether minigame is working properly 2.3.
 Terminate the minigame.
+You can also watch the demonstration --> https://youtu.be/7cLWABBuz-Y.

 3. Transcript is a Normal app which can be initialized via Map editor.
     - Move the character to the in front of any computer in lecture room and click the button "Z" to see your grades :)